 - 1. The value of the various examinations, including the final, shall be as the instructor deems advisable.
 Examination policies should be announced (and explained) at the beginning of the course. - 2.
 Type and frequency of examinations shall be described in the course syllabus.
 In courses of two (2) or more credits, there must be at least two (2) examinations per term.
 A written paper may substitute for one (1) of the examinations as long as the weight given to the paper is at least thirty percent (30%) of the final grade. - 3.
 Any student who, because of a certified illness (medical documentation required), fails to take an examination/quiz will be given a makeup examination/quiz at a time and place determined by the instructor. - 4.
+Any student who misses an examination/quiz with an excused absence (with appropriate, certified documentation i.e., illness or injury, bereavement, etc.), will be given makeup at a time and place determined by the course director.
+It is important to note that the makeup exam may vary from the original in content and could include formats such as short answers, essays, and fill-in-the-blanks.
+This process is not meant to be punitive but aims to maintain the academic integrity of the assessment process. - 5.
 Absence from clinical rotations on the day of an examination or quiz, when the student appears for the examination, will result in a penalty of ten (10) makeup days.
 The student will be permitted to sit for the examination.
 Students who miss the entire day because of an excused illness will be required to make up the clinical rotation on a 1:1 ratio.
 A make-up examination will be scheduled within thirty (30) days and format determined by the instructor (format may differ from the original examination).